Yandex Cloud

 • Enable indexonlyscan All interfaces

-Allows the query planner to use a table index without accessing the data, even if this is not specified in the query explicitly.
+Allows the planner to perform an index-only scan, even if it is not explicitly specified in the query.

 • Enable indexscan All interfaces

-Allows the query planner to use a table index, even if this is not explicitly specified in the query.
+Allows the planner to use an index scan, even if it is not explicitly specified in the query.

 • Enable material All interfaces